-We recently sat down with international architect Ariel Bromberg, a partner at Inmobiliaria Brom based in Mexico City, Mexico, and Miami, Florida.
-From navigating the Tri-National Mutual Recognition Agreement (MRA) with Mexico and Canada to the challenges and rewards of running a successful international practice, Ariel shares lessons learned from over 30 years of experience in the architecture profession.
+We recently sat down with architect Ariel Bromberg, a partner at Inmobiliaria Brom based in Mexico City, Mexico, and Miami, Florida.
+With over 30 years of experience in the architecture profession, Ariel shares the challenges and rewards of running a successful international practice.

 What inspired you to pursue a career in architecture?